tjohare/tjohare.github.io/book_ideas/docs/books/daimonic/chapters/chapter01.md

 One looked something like an armored version of Michael Myers, with his porcelain mask actually in a sneer and a blood-encrusted hand axe.
 The other was a god-damned werewolf, so lifelike I thought it had to be some sort of theme-park animatronic.
 But it was far too real and graceful for that.
 I don't think my psyche accepted what I was seeing.
 I'll never forget the first thought to run through my head on seeing them walk into the room.

-`This is ridiculous.
-I'm never going to a museum again.`
+`Huh, they'll let just about anyone in here...`

-{{extra.daimon.insurance_client_name}} looked at the newcomers with wild eyes and a pronouced sense of bloodlust, breathing heavier and heavier each passing second; and then he just charged them.
+{{extra.daimon.insurance_client_name}} looked at the newcomers with wild eyes and a pronounced sense of bloodlust, breathing heavier and heavier each passing second; and then he just charged them.
 The werewolf moved to intercept him and the Mike Myers character skirted around the side, appearing to flank him.
 2 versus 1 is not good odds any day of the week, in any situation.
 Add to that, that one of the robbers was wielding an axe and the one individual we had on our side seemed to be out of his mind with rage, things looked rather grim.
 It was time to look for an exit strategy.

 Or as I've been routinely texted, from my development staff for staying late in the office, "GTFO {{extra.daimon.hero_nickname}}".